beard-drip/beard-difficulty-menu/README.md

 # beard-difficulty-menu

-The beard menu will standardize the difficulty of eating meal items with a beard.
+Standardize the difficulty of eating meal items with a beard.
 <br/>Now instead of making your own beard difficulty rating there will be an agreed upon standard.
 <br/>Feel higher affirmation on your choices.